Akuli/odotdot/docs/builtins.md

 `while` creates a new subscope of `block`'s [definition scope].
-Then it runs the first argument in it, and that should return [true] or [false]; if it returns something else, a `TypeError` is raised.
+Then it runs the first argument in it, and that should return [true] or [false]; if it returns something else, [TypeError] is thrown.
 If [true] was returned, `block` is ran in the same subscope.
-Then the first argument is ran in the subscope again and the process is repeated until the interpreter's stack gets full or `condition` evaulates to [false].
+Then the first argument and the block are ran again and the process is repeated until the first argument returns [false].

-Bugs:
-- There's no `break` or `continue` yet.
+Unfortunately there's no `break` or `continue` yet.
-- `while` is implemented with recursion, so infinite loops don't work.
-- `while` is slow.

 Example: